Graduate TEACH Grant

 At Studentloans.gov, log in using your FSA ID.
 TEACH Grant counseling must be completed and an ATS must be signed electronically each year that you are requesting the TEACH Grant in order for the grant to be awarded.

 IMPORTANT: If you are awarded the grant based on GPA (not test scores), you must maintain at least a 3.25 cumulative GPA for every semester covered by the grant.
-The Financial Aid Office will check the GPA prior to each term of the award period.
+Student Financial Services will check the GPA prior to each term of the award period.

 Eligible Graduate Programs

 - MS-LIT-A – M.S.
 Literacy 5 - 12